"Even though I was exactly the same person, once I had longer hair the world saw me as being profoundly different."

 The Pushkin Collapse

-In 2018, Gladwell co-founded Pushkin Industries with Jacob Weisberg — a podcast network that would grow to include over 25 shows, from Revisionist History to The Happiness Lab, with an exclusive iHeartMedia distribution deal.
+In 2018, Gladwell co-founded Pushkin Industries with Jacob Weisberg — a podcast network that would grow to include over 25 shows, from Revisionist History to The Happiness Lab.

 Podcasting let him stay in research mode while multiplying the output beyond what a lone writer could produce.
 But the company kept growing.
 More shows, more staff, more operational demands.
 By 2023, Pushkin had 54 employees and was hemorrhaging money.
+An exclusive Amazon Music distribution deal the company had been counting on collapsed when the offer came in well below what they needed.
 The expansion had Gladwell's fingerprints: spreading wide instead of deep, multiplying commitments until the model collapsed under its own weight.

 In a July all-staff meeting, Gladwell stood before the producers, editors, and coordinators who kept the network running and said: "We made mistakes.
 I think we grew too fast.
 I think we lost sight of who we are."